mehlawlarz/SteamSkipUpdate/README.md

 - If autofix does not fix the no Steam data error follow the prompt to manually load Steam data.
 - If you are getting outdated data delete the appcache folder and try again, these are issues with SteamCMD and I can't do anything about them.
 - Wukong has a special appmanifest format and I have no clue why (It doesn't work).

+## When reporting issues please include output logs
+Also if you are still getting SteamCMD no output error after auto + manual fix run the autofix with "debug" with no quotes and add the output to the report.